ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/01-Force_Fields_and_Interactions.md

 The 1-4 interaction turns out to be an intermediate case where both bonded and non-bonded interactions are required for a reasonable description.
 Due to the short distance between the 1–4 atoms full strength non-bonded interactions are too strong, and in most cases lack fine details of local internal conformational degrees of freedom.
 To address this problem in many cases a compromise is made to treat this particular pair partially as a bonded and partially as a non-bonded interaction.

 Non-bonded interactions between 1-4 pairs depends on the specific force field.
 Some force fields exclude VDW interactions and scale down electrostatic (AMBER) while others may modify both or use electrostatic as is.

+### What Information Can MD Simulations Provide?

+With the help of MD it is possible to model phenomena that cannot be studied experimentally.
+For example
+- Understand atomistic details of conformational changes, protein unfolding, interactions between proteins and drugs
+- Study thermodynamics properties (free energies, binding energies)
+- Study biological processes such as (enzyme catalysis, protein complex assembly, protein or RNA folding, etc).

+For more examples of the types of information MD simulations can provide read the review article: [Molecular Dynamics Simulation for All](https://www.cell.com/neuron/fulltext/S0896-6273(18)30684-6?_returnURL=https%3A%2F%2Flinkinghub.elsevier.com%2Fretrieve%2Fpii%2FS0896627318306846%3Fshowall%3Dtrue).

 > ## Specifying Exclusions
 > **GROMACS**